The AI Agent Revolution Isn't What You Think It Is

 The benefits are real: Microsoft reports that 75% of Copilot users feel more efficient, while Salesforce claims Einstein processes over a trillion AI-powered predictions weekly.
 JPMorgan outlined $2 billion in ROI from AI initiatives and Amazon outlined saving $260 million and 4,500 developer years!
 And yet, these gains are just the tip of the iceberg.

-Here's what we’re getting wrong: forcing AI agents to work like humans do.
+Here's what we risk getting wrong: forcing AI agents to work like humans do.
+In doing so, we may stifle not just AI's potential, we may put an artificial cap on human potential.

 To understand this paradigm shift, we must first define what constitutes an AI agent.